top of page

 Shatima J. Jones, PhD

-Shatima is interested in the intersection of race, space, gender, and culture.
-At NYU, Shatima is writing a book manuscript, tentatively titled, “The Headmasters of Brooklyn: Barbering, Blackness, and Brotherhood".
-Her manuscript focuses on how black people interpret and perform their racial identity, the processes by which they create community based on these understandings, and the significance of place and space in shaping these sentiments.
+Shatima J. Jones is a sociologist of race and Clinical Assistant Professor in the Gallatin School of Individualized Study at New York University.
+She is an ethnographer, public scholar, and artist who is interested in identity formation at the intersection of race, space, gender, and culture.
+Dr. Jones’s book, Headmasters of Brooklyn: Blackness and Brotherhood at the Barbershop (University of California Press, forthcoming) focuses on how Black working class men interpret and perform their racial identity, the processes by which they create community given these understandings, and the significance of place and space in shaping these sentiments.

 Shatima Jones